MicrosoftDocs/bot-docs/articles/dotnet/bot-builder-dotnet-add-rich-card-attachments.md

 | Title | string | title of the button |
 | Image | string | image URL for the button |
 | Value | string | value needed to perform the specified type of action |

+> [!NOTE]
+> Buttons within Adaptive Cards are not created using `CardAction` objects,
+> but instead using the schema that is defined by <a href="https://github.com/Microsoft/AdaptiveCards" target="_blank">Adaptive Cards</a>.
+> See [Add an Adaptive Card to a message](#adaptive-card) for an example that shows how to
+> add buttons to an Adaptive Card.

 This table lists the valid values for `CardAction.Type` and describes the expected contents of `CardAction.Value` for each type: